teslations/action-network-events-export/README.md

 https://icalendar.org/validator.html

 ------------------
+TO DO:

-The LOCATION currently points to the URL of the event on Action Network, not the physical location of the event.
+- LOCATION currently links to the Action Network URL (browser url).
+- START DATE
+- DATE END (DTEND) is not present in the Action Network export.

-# For this to work:
+# For this to work your Action Network API KEY must be entered in this section of the program:
 # ***** You must enter your Action Network API KEY ******
 # api_key = 'ENTER YOUR API KEY HERE'